 Nicolet bought the ENG software developed at UCLA about 20 years ago.
 We are not sure if they are still selling ENG equipment -- the Spirit was the product that they offered.
 We can't even find it on their website.
 We have had no experience with their equipment.
 It is very little used and appears also to have been "frozen" in time since it was bought 20 years ago.
 This system uses the OS/2 operating system !

-We have also used equipment from Synopsis (a French company), but ultimately we were dissatisfied with the software.
+We have also used equipment from Synopsis (a French company) in the remote past, but ultimately we were dissatisfied with the software.
 It is an interesting system that attempts to measure torsion from the iris signature, somewhat similarly to the SMI system.
 The goggle design is small but it lacks an ability to position the eye in the camera frame as well as a focus.
 In our opinion, these are fatal flaws.
 There have been some updates however, and this company may be worth a look.

 Useful features that some but not all systems offer: